 The good news for us is that the players in next-gen prevention have a longer road to get to endpoint detection and response (EDR) because those platforms are harder to build.
 We built the hardest thing first and now are moving the other way.

-I talked more in detail about the platform trend in a recent interview I conducted with CRN: CounterTack CEO Predicts Consolidation, Move To Platform Play In Exploding Endpoint Security Market.
+I talked more in detail about the platform trend in a recent interview I conducted with CRN: CounterTack CEO Predicts Consolidation, Move To Platform Play In Exploding Endpoint protection Market.
 Check it out for more thoughts on industry M&A activity, funding trends, where the industry is headed and CounterTack’s technology plans.